Every NBA Team's Biggest Flaw as Training Camps Open

 Chicago Bulls: Perimeter Defense

-Kris Dunn is a veritable defender.
+Kris Dunn is a veritable defensive monster.
 He can get a little foul happy, but Chicago will take that when his hands move at warp speed.
 Among the 374 players to clear 1,000 minutes over the past two seasons, no one has a higher steal rate than Dunn.
 And he forced turnovers on 23.0 percent of the pick-and-rolls he guarded last season—the fourth-highest mark of the 77 players to face at least 200 such possessions.

 The Bulls' defensive integrity on the perimeter ends there, with Dunn.
 Justin Holiday is the closest they come to having a true wing, and at 6'6", he's not built to cover the bigger 2s and 3s or small-ball 4s.